 It is imperative that all work students submit for school assessment is their own work.
 Any material that is not the student's own must be acknowledged appropriately.
 The Belmont City College assessment policy will outline the penalties for submitting another's work as the students own.
 Work which could not be considered their own could include, but is not limited to:

-- copying someone's work in part or in whole, and presenting it as their own - buying, stealing or borrowing another person's work and presenting it as their own - paying someone to write or prepare work - submitting work to which another person (such as a parent, tutor or subject expert) has contributed substantially - using material directly from sources such as books, journals or the internet without reference to the source - building on the ideas of another person without reference to the source - using the words, ideas, designs or the workmanship of others in practical tasks (performance, production or portfolio) without appropriate acknowledgement - using non-approved materials and/or equipment during an assessment task or examination - assisting another student to engage in an activity that will enable that student to have an unfair advantage over other students.
+- copying someone's work in part or in whole, and presenting it as their own - buying, stealing or borrowing another person's work and presenting it as their own - paying someone to write or prepare work - submitting work to which another person (such as a parent, tutor or subject expert) has contributed substantially - using material directly from sources such as books, journals or the internet without reference to the source assessment must be your own.
+If it is not, penalties apply.